-Cerrado completed metallurgical testing that on a bulk sample of 300 kg, confirmed the recoverability of gold by gravity concentration and tailing flotation followed by CIP leaching of float concentrate.
-The results of the test work, that are included in the PEA, reveal recoveries up to 98.5% of which approximately 79% is recovered by gravity.
-The final leached tailings will be submitted to detox circuit before sending it to final disposal.
-The high percentage of gold recovered by gravity allows for a simple design layout with limited CIP leaching capacity required, which significantly reduces up front capital requirements.
-Metallurgical test work also indicates that the waste rock and detoxed tailings are neutral by nature, which points to very amenable disposal of mineral residues making it easier to deploy environmentally and more affordable.
+Cerrado completed metallurgical testing and confirmed the recoverability of gold by gravity concentration and tailing flotation followed by CIL leaching of float concentrate.
+The results of the test work, support the PEA recoveries up to 98.5.
+The final leached tailings will be submitted to detox circuit before sending it to final co-disposal.
+The percentage of gold recovered by gravity and flotation allows for a simple design layout with CIL leaching, which reduces up front capital requirements.
+Metallurgical test work also indicates that the waste rock and detoxed tailings are generally neutral by nature, which points to amenable disposal of mineral residues making it easier to deploy environmentally and more affordable.